drs-az/Terminal/README.md

 ## Security Notes

-- If no passcode is set, data is saved in browser localStorage unencrypted.
+- On startup, the app blocks saving until you run `setpass` or explicitly decline with `nopass`.
-- On startup, the app warns you when no passcode exists and recommends running `setpass` to protect your data.
+- If `nopass` is used, data is saved in browser localStorage unencrypted.
 - If a passcode is set, all data is encrypted at rest using AES-256-GCM.
 - Passcode derivation uses PBKDF2 with 200k iterations.
 - Remember your passcode!
 Without it, encrypted data cannot be recovered.